rstemmer/musicdb/docs/source/webui/websockets.rst

 WATCHDOG_INTERVAL (integer):
    If there is no sign that the connection is active for *interval* milliseconds, the watchdog will recognize it.

-The following functions implement the Watchdog.
-They are used internal by the socket object as shown in the figure above.
-Usually they need not to be called from the user of the *musicdb.js* file.

-.. js:autofunction:: MDB_WebsocketWatchdog

-.. js:autofunction:: MDB_StopWebsocketWatchdog

-.. js:autofunction:: MDB_ResetWebsocketWatchdog

 Communication with the server